em-al-wi/ninja-keys/README.md

 This repo is a fork of the beautiful work of Serhii Slieptsov - <https://github.com/ssleptsov/ninja-keys>.
 With some minor adjustments.

-## Differences to the orinigal implementation
+## Differences to the original implementation

 ### Term based search